syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-set-print-titles.md

 ---
-title: FAQ Section| XlsIO | Syncfusion
+title: How to set print titles? | XlsIO | Syncfusion
 description: This page demonstrates with an example to set print titles using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO